The Global Carbon Budget as a cointegrated system: Projections

 The emissions exhibit substantial variation across scenarios, and the differences directly influence the projected climate outputs.
 Additionally, the projections vary significantly depending on the degree of climate feedback incorporated.
 Notably, in the absence of feedback (blue projections), the sinks continue absorbing CO$_2$ according to \eqref{E:sinks}, resulting in substantially lower CO$_2$ concentrations compared to cases with climate feedbacks included.

 The magenta dashed lines in the last column of Figure~\ref{fig:ECM wFeed RCP} represent the concentration pathway projected by the MAGICC climate model.
 These projections align closely with those from the high feedback specification of our restricted model.
 This alignment is significant for two reasons.
-First, despite the more complex equations used in MAGICC, our model produces comparable results, underscoring its capability to replicate projections from detailed climate models.
+First, despite the more complex equations used in MAGICC, our model produces comparable results for all five SSP scenarios studied here, underscoring its capability to replicate projections from detailed climate models.
 Second, this similarity arises only under the high feedback specification, where both sinks weaken by $p_1 = p_2 = 50\%$ in~2050.
 This suggests that consistency with the historical data record, on which our model is estimated, requires large climate feedback effects to materialize between 2023 and~2100.